godwokenrises/godwoken-doc/versioned_docs/version-1.1(WIP)/gwtxLife.md

 }
 ```

 This is the JSON representation of `L2Transaction` data structure. `args` contains a variable length, free formatted transaction argument data that is interpreted depending on the values of `to_id`.
-In this particular example, `args` contains [SUDTTransfer](https://github.com/nervosnetwork/godwoken/blob/v1.1.0-beta/crates/types/schemas/godwoken.mol#L260) data structure in molecule serialization format:
+In this particular example, `args` contains [SUDTTransfer](https://github.com/nervosnetwork/godwoken/blob/v1.1.0-beta/crates/types/schemas/godwoken.mol#L260) data structure in the molecule serialization format:

 ```
 table SUDTTransfer {